ckeditor/ckeditor5/docs/getting-started/quick-start.md

 npm install ckeditor5
 ```

-The command will install the main CKEditor&nbsp;5 open-source package alongside essential plugins.
-You can import all the modules from the `ckeditor5` package.
-Additionally, you need to import UI translations and CSS styles separately.
+The command will install the main CKEditor&nbsp;5 open-source package containing essential plugins.

+After that, you can import all the modules from the `ckeditor5` package.
+Additionally, you have to import CSS styles separately.
+Importing and registering UI translations is optional.

 ```js
 import { ClassicEditor, Essentials, Bold, Italic, Heading, Paragraph } from 'ckeditor5';